 One of the above will be involved in all staff and volunteer recruitment processes and sit on the recruitment panel.
-A member of the Governing Body has received Safer Recruitment training.

 Induction

 All staff must be aware of systems within their school or college which support safeguarding, and these should be explained to them as part of staff induction.
 This should include: